Ireland's 'brutally misogynistic culture' saw the death of 9,000 children in mother and baby homes, report finds - KESQ

 The report also does not appear to address the testimony of some survivors who have said that senior members of the Catholic Church forced them to enter the homes, in addition to their family members.

+“There is no evidence that women were forced to enter mother and baby homes by the church or State authorities.
+Most women had no alternative,” it said, also stating that “it must be acknowledged that the institutions under investigation provided a refuge -a harsh refuge in some cases -when the families provided no refuge at all.”

+In a statement released by Archbishop Eamon Martin on Tuesday evening, he said: “I accept that the Church was clearly part of that culture in which people were frequently stigmatized, judged and rejected.”
+He apologized to survivors and those impacted for the “long-lasting hurt and emotional distress that has resulted.”

-Speaking to reporters on Wednesday, Martin said that “in principle I think the religious orders concerned should make a contribution” to a proposed redress scheme.
+Speaking to reporters on Tuesday, Micheál Martin said that “in principle I think the religious orders concerned should make a contribution” to a proposed redress scheme.

+On Wednesday he also acknowledged that an official apology “on its own is not enough,” adding that the Irish government “will be judged by our actions.”

 ‘Destroyed’ records

-Note: Correction: This story has been updated to reflect that several public statements about the report were released on Tuesday, not Wednesday.